Aquanty/rtd-hgs/docs/source/index.rst

 #. **dkd(j), j=1,nzones** Distribution coefficient
    [M:math:`^{-1}` L:math:`^3`] for each dual continua zone **j**.

+| Assigns a unique value for the distribution coefficient, :math:`K_d'`
+  (Equation :ref:
-Assigns a unique value for the distribution coefficient, :math:`K_d'` (Equation :ref:`eq:dual7` ), to each dual continua zone in the domain.
-The default value is 0.0 (no attenuation).
+| ), to each dual continua zone in the domain.
+The default value is 0.0
+  (no attenuation).

 --------------